-Money smells of menthol at Lorillard, the #3 cigarette maker in the US (behind Philip Morris and Reynolds American).
-Flagship brand Newport is its best-selling menthol cigarette and #2-top selling cigarette name in the US, accounting for more than 85% of sales.
-Other brands include the premium and discount lines of Kent, Old Gold, True, and Maverick, as well as the blu e-cigarette.
+(RAI) subsidiary.
+Flagship brand Newport is its best-selling menthol (and nonmenthol) cigarette and the #2-top selling cigarette name in the US, accounting for about 86.5% of sales.
+Other brands include the premium and discount lines of Kent, Old Gold, and True as well as a UK-based electronic cigarette label SKYCIG.
 The company sells its lineup to wholesale distributors (who supply retail and chain stores and government agencies).
 Lorillard was known as the Carolina Group until 2008, when it split from former parent

 Sales and Marketing

 Lorillard supplies about 500 direct buy customers, primarily wholesale distributors that service more than 400,000 retail outlets, chain stores and government agencies, such as the US Armed Forces.

 Lorillard and its rivals face an ever challenging regulatory environment following the passage of the Family Smoking and Tobacco Control Act by the US Congress in June 2009.
 The landmark legislation grants the

 and others, filed suit against the FDA protesting its "unprecedented restriction" of First Amendment rights.
 In 2010 a court axed the law's ban on using color and graphics in certain tobacco products and on statements by tobacco makers about the regulation; a subsequent ruling in 2012 by a federal judge declared unconstitutional the FDA's requirement for stronger warnings and pictures on the top half of cigarette packages.
 An appeal by the

 An equally significant legal challenge that Lorillard and other cigarette makers face is small scale civil litigation from individual plaintiffs seeking significant judgments.
 For example, a Florida court in spring 2012 ordered Lorillard to pay a widow $25 million in punitive damages after she was awarded $16 million in compensatory damages.
-The company plans to appeal.
+The company planned to appeal.